 A temporary relaxation to Planning classes allows licensed premises to operate as a food takeaway during the coronavirus period.
 This covers the provision of hot or cold food that has been prepared for consumers for collection or delivery to be consumed, reheated or cooked by consumers off the premises.If you intend to do this, then you are required to notify the local planning authority at firstname.lastname@example.org

-If you have `off’ sales on your licence then you may provide alcohol alongside the food orders to takeaway.
+If you have `off' sales on your licence then you may provide alcohol for consumption off the premises.
 However, customers cannot consume drink or food on the premises whilst waiting for their order.
 We strongly recommend you offer this via an online or telephone ordering service so that people are not waiting for food to be prepared.

 You can’t offer a delivery service if you are licensed for ‘on’ sales only.
 However we are allowing minor variation applications so that you can add off sales to your premises licence for a time-limited period until 11pm and this permission will end on the 23rd March 2021.